aJonathanSchneider/codesnippets/README.md

 # analyzeconcurrency.vbs

-if you have excel data with start and end dates and item groups, and you want to analyse their overlapping, this code will help.
+if you have excel data with start and end dates and item groups, and you want to analyse their synchronous overlapping/concurrency, this code will help.
 Contains an implementation of Marzullo's algorithm in VBA